Etruscan civilization: Literature

 Etruscan texts, written in a space of seven centuries, use a form of the Greek alphabet due to close contact between the Etruscans and the Greek colonies at Pithecusae and Cumae in the 8th century BC (until it was no longer used, at the beginning of the 1st century AD).
 Etruscan inscriptions disappeared from Chiusi, Perugia and Arezzo around this time.
 Only a few fragments survive, religious and especially funeral texts, most of which are late (from the 4th century BC).
 In addition to the original texts that have survived to this day, there are a large number of quotations and allusions from classical authors.
 In the 1st century BC, Diodorus Siculus wrote that literary culture was one of the great achievements of the Etruscans.
 Little is known of it and even what is known of their language is due to the repetition of the same few words in the many inscriptions found (by way of the modern epitaphs) contrasted in bilingual or trilingual texts with Latin and Punic.
-Out of the aforementioned genres, is just one such Volnio (Volnius) cited in classical sources mentioned.
+Of the aforementioned genres, it is just one such that Volnio (Volnius) cited in the classical sources mentioned.
 With a few exceptions, such as the Liber Linteus, the only written records in the Etruscan language that remain are inscriptions, mainly funerary.
 The language is written in the Etruscan alphabet, a script related to the early Euboean Greek alphabet.
 Many thousand inscriptions in Etruscan are known, mostly epitaphs, and a few very short texts have survived, which are mainly religious.
-Etruscan imaginative literature is evidenced only in references by later Roman authors, but it is evident from their visual art that the Greek myths were well known.
+Etruscan imaginative literature is evidenced only in references by later Roman authors, but it is apparent from their visual art that the Greek myths were well known.

 With the founding of Pithekussai on Ischia and Kyme (lat.
 Cumae) in Campania in the course of the Greek colonization, the Etruscans came under the influence of the Greek culture in the 8th century BC.
 The Etruscans adopted an alphabet from the western Greek colonists that came from their homeland, the Euboean Chalkis.
 This alphabet from Cumae is therefore also called Euboean or Chalcidian Alphabet.
 The oldest written records of the Etruscans date from around 700 BC.